 2015 - The Dome from above, one of many treats on Ian Wood's 6 minute video "Los Angeles."
 It includes flyovers of Capitol Records, the Griffith Observatory, City Hall, the canals of Venice, Lake Hollywood and more.
 Don't miss it!

 2017 - Thanks to David Silver for this great January view west across the Dome from 18 floors up.
-He posted it on the Facebook page Photos of Los Angeles.
+He shared it with the private Facebook group Photos of Los Angeles.

 2018 - Moonrise on Sunset Blvd in October.
 Photo: Bill Counter